 Ask, Listen, Learn

-Ask, Listen, Learn: Kids and Alcohol Don’t Mix is Responsibility.org’s most widely-distributed and evaluated program of its kind.
-Recognizing over a decade of success, the program has new, innovative digital resources for teachers, school counselors, nurses and other educators to teach kids about what the brain does, what alcohol does to it, and what THAT does to you.
+Ask, Listen, Learn: Kids and Alcohol Don’t Mix is the most widely-distributed program of its kind.
+Recognizing over a decade of success, the program has innovative, science-based digital resources for teachers, school counselors, nurses and other educators to teach kids about what the brain does, what alcohol does to it, and what THAT does to you.
 The program continues to reach parents to help kids say YES to a healthy lifestyle and NO to underage drinking.